Disclaimer: I’m a PR professional who enjoys thinking, reading, and learning about topics far beyond my academic background.

-ANI vs. AGI
+ANI vs AGI

-In short: ANI is already real.
+In short: ANI is already in play.

 Without being sentient, ANI systems can easily outperform human brains for single tasks.
 This seems to suggest something about complexity.

-One day, we might be able to construct an AGI with so much processing power that it will start to think for itself and become, if not conscious, at least self-aware—whatever that difference may be.
+One day, we might be able to construct an AGI with so much processing power that it will start to think for itself and become, if not conscious, at least self-aware — whatever that difference may be.